stijnwop/guidanceSteering/README.md

 ### Setting up the line

 #### AB line
-The AB modus needs two points between which GPS will aligned.
+The AB mode requires two points between which the GPS is aligned.
-1. Drive to the location you want to setup your lines.
+1. Drive to the location where you want to setup your lines.
 2. Hit `alt + E` once (or use the menu) in order to reset the AB creation.
 3. Hit `alt + E` once more (or use the menu) in order to set point A.
 4. Hit `alt + E` once more (or use the menu) in order to set point B which will create the track.

 ### Auto width
-Hit `alt + R` (or use the menu) in order to calculate the width of your vehicle.
+Hit `alt + R` (or use the menu) in order to detect the width of your vehicle.
-Unfold and lower the vehicle in order to get the best results.
+Unfold and lower the vehicle to get the best results.

 ### Increase/descrease width
-Hit `alt + plus` and `alt + minus` in order to change the width
+Hit `alt + plus` and `alt + minus` in order to change the width manually.

 _Please note that this only works after the track creation!_